-- The screener will screen the visitors with the screening questionnaire and temperature and give the visitor a wristband showing they have been screened.
+The screener will screen the visitors with the screening questionnaire and temperature check and give the visitor a wristband showing they have been screened.

 Inpatient Post-Acute Brain Injury Program:

-As of June 8, 2020, the Bluebonnet Medical Rehabilitation Outpatient Clinic will re-open to full capacity.
-We will still offer telehealth services if the patient prefers this option.
+The Bluebonnet Medical Rehabilitation Outpatient Clinic is open to full capacity.
+We continue to offer tele-therapy services if the patient prefers this option.

 Visitors are still not permitted in the Outpatient Clinic, unless a caregiver has to be with the patient for assistance and/or training with the therapist.